Overcoming analysis paralysis: the research-backed guide to deciding faster

 Satisficer describes a person who chooses the first option meeting pre-defined criteria rather than searching for the optimal option.
 Satisficing differs from settling in that the criteria are set deliberately before research begins, making the choice principled rather than arbitrary.

-Maximizers believe there’s an optimal choice waiting to be found.
+Maximizers believe there is an optimal choice waiting to be found.
 Satisficers believe once something meets criteria, choosing it is rational.
-This distinction – measured by Schwartz and colleagues in 2002 [5] – shapes which strategies work for you.
+This distinction, measured by Schwartz and colleagues in 2002 [5], shapes which strategies work for you.

 Maximizers are more prone to analysis paralysis because “good enough” feels like settling.
 They benefit from strategies that reframe good-enough as legitimate: defining criteria upfront, setting hard time limits, and the review window approach.

-Satisficers are less prone to paralysis overall, but when stuck, it’s usually identity-attachment or fear-of-commitment.
-They benefit from reframing strategies – thinking of the choice as an experiment, separating reversibility, detaching from identity.
+Satisficers are less prone to paralysis overall, but when stuck, it is usually identity-attachment or fear-of-commitment.
+They benefit from reframing strategies: thinking of the choice as an experiment, separating reversibility, detaching from identity.
 The forcing function works especially well for satisficers because they decide quickly once commitment is real.

-Most people are a mix – satisficer about restaurants, maximizer about career moves.
+Most people are a mix, satisficing about restaurants and maximizing about career moves.
 The key is recognizing which mode you slip into under stress, then matching your strategy to that mode.
 The best decision framework is the one matched to the decision-maker, not the decision.

 Quick self-assessment: maximizer or satisficer?